 ---

-Sexual orientation - a stable emotional, romantic, sexual and love attachment to another person.
-It must be distinguished from other components of a person's sexuality, such as biological sex, gender identity (the psychological feeling of being a woman or a man), and social gender role (the degree of conformity with cultural norms prescribing certain female or male behavior).
+Sexual orientation is a stable emotional, romantic, sexual and loving attachment to another person.
+It should be distinguished from other components of a person's sexuality, such as biological sex, gender identity (the psychological sense of being a woman or a man), and social gender role (the degree of conformity to cultural norms that prescribe certain feminine or masculine behavior).

 ---

-Sexual orientation according to the object of affection ranges from exclusive homosexuality to exclusive heterosexuality, between these "poles" is bisexuality, in which both homo- and heterosexual attachments are presented in various combinations.
-Individuals of a homosexual orientation are sometimes referred to as "gay" (both men and women) or "lesbian" (women only). [in Russian "gay" is used only for men]
+Sexual orientation according to the object of affection varies from exclusive homosexuality to exclusive heterosexuality; between these “poles” is bisexuality, in which both homo- and heterosexual attachments are represented in different combinations.
+People of a homosexual orientation are sometimes called "gay" (both men and women) or "lesbian" (women only). [in Russian "gay" is used only in relation to men]

 ---

-Sexual orientation is different from sexual behavior: if orientation is about feelings and self-awareness, then behavior is an action in which these feelings may or may not be expressed. [as well as sexual behavior can stem from reasons other than sexual orientation]
+Sexual orientation is different from sexual behavior: while orientation has to do with feelings and identity, behavior is an action that may or may not express these feelings. [just as sexual behavior may stem from reasons other than sexual orientation]

 ---